menu

 Demographics

-In terms of college education, Hampton - Randolph is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.77% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Hampton - Randolph is somewhat higher than in the average US city of 21.84%: 27.57% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Hampton - Randolph home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hampton - Randolph residents report their race to be White, followed by Black or African-American.
+The greatest number of Hampton - Randolph residents report their race to be White, followed by Asian.
 Important ancestries of people in Hampton - Randolph include German, Norwegian, Irish, Swedish, and English.

 The most common language spoken in Hampton - Randolph is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and German/Yiddish.

 Notable & Unique Neighborhood Characteristics